Frequently Asked Questions

 Transformation isn’t linear, and success isn’t just about staying out of prison.
 While the system defines “recidivism” as failure, we see success differently:

-People like Jonathan Hernandez embody this.
-Despite a possible 15-year sentence, recently reduced from life, he dropped his gang affiliation, rebuilt his life after release, and found peace within himself.
-His story proves that growth is for the person transforming—not for others.
+Once facing a life sentence, now reduced to 15 years, Jonathan dropped his gang affiliation, rebuilt his life after release, and found peace within himself.
+His growth is a reminder that transformation is for the person on the journey—not for the approval of others.

 Want to read more about Jonathan?
 Click here to explore his story in Restorative Justice Initiative.